Gomphothere: Taxonomy

 "Gomphotheres" are assigned to their own family, Gomphotheriidae, but are widely agreed to be a paraphyletic group.
 The families Choerolophodontidae and Amebelodontidae (the latter of which includes "shovel tuskers" with flattened lower tusks like Platybelodon) are often considered gomphotheres sensu lato, and sometimes considered subfamilies of Gomphotheriidae.
 Gomphotheres are divided into two informal groups, "trilophodont gomphotheres", and "tetralophodont gomphotheres".
 "Tetralophodont gomphotheres" are distinguished from "trilophodont gomphotheres" by the presence of four ridges on the fourth premolar and on the first and second molars, rather than the three present in trilophodont gomphotheres.
 Some authors choose to exclude "tetralophodont gomphotheres" from Gomphotheriidae, and instead assign them to the group Elephantoidea.
-"Tetralophodont gomphotheres" are thought to have evolved from "trilophodont gomphotheres", and are suggested to be ancestral to Elephantidae, the group which contains modern elephants, as well as Stegodontidae.
+"Tetralophodont gomphotheres" like Tetralophodon are thought to have evolved from "trilophodont gomphotheres", in particular having a close relationship with the Gomphotherium species G. steinhemense.
+"Tetralophodont gomphotheres" are suggested to be ancestral to Elephantidae, the group which contains modern elephants.
+It has been suggested that the Stegodontidae emerged from the species "Gomphotherium" annectens, which may fall outside of Gomphotheriidae proper.

 While the North American long jawed proboscideans Gnathabelodon, Eubelodon and Megabelodon been assigned to Gomphotheriidae in some studies other studies suggest that they should be assigned to Amebelodontidae (Eubelodon, Megabelodon) or Choerolophodontidae (Gnathabelodon).

 Cladogram of Elephantimorpha after Li et al. 2023, showing a paraphyletic Gomphotheriidae.

 Ecology

+Historic 1901 illustration of Gomphotherium angustidens feeding.
+By Charles R. Knight.

 Gomphotheres are generally supposed to have been flexible feeders, with the various species having differing browsing, mixed feeding and grazing diets, with the dietary preference of individual species and populations being shaped by local factors such as climatic conditions and competition.
+The tusk-tipped elongate lower jaws of longirostrine gomphotheres were likely used for cutting vegetation, with a secondary contribution in acquiring food using the trunk, while brevirostrine gomphotheres relied primarily on their probably more elongate trunks to acquire food similar to modern elephants.

 Analysis of the tusks of a male Notiomastodon individual suggest that it underwent musth, similar to modern elephants.
 Notiomastiodon is also suggested to have lived in social family groups, like modern elephants.
 Like other elephantimorphs and modern elephants, gomphotheres are thought to have utilized infrasonic sound for communication, with the morphology of their hyoid bones and inner ear suggesting that they were both capable of hearing and producing infrasonic calls.